talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

     return response
 ```

-We pass this funcion a **status code** and an optional **body** and it will return a properly
+We pass this function a **status code** and an optional **body** and it will return a properly
-fromed response that we can send to the client.
+formed response that we can send to the client.

 But where does the body come from for `/` and the `404 page`?